 3. Deduct Your Business Equipment Expenses

-Section 179 allows businesses to avoid tracking depreciation by treating equipment as a
+Section 179 allows businesses to avoid tracking depreciation by treating the equipment as a

 business expense instead.
 In fact, the full purchase price of qualifying equipment and or